guanghaokwa/AI-HFC-Recycle-Management-System/README.md

 Our Waste Classification System uses image processing to analyze photos of waste and classify items as recyclable or non-recyclable.
 By providing accurate classification, the system reduces contamination in recyclables, ensuring that more materials are effectively recycled.
 This directly supports the Zero Waste Masterplan’s objective of achieving a 30% domestic recycling rate by 2030.

-The system is enhanced by an AI-Powered Assistant, which provides real-time guidance and education on proper recycling practices.
-Users can upload images of waste to receive feedback and disposal instructions.
-This promotes awareness and fosters a culture of recycling, aligning with the Green Plan's goal of instilling sustainability habits among citizens.
+The system is enhanced by an AI-Powered Assistant, which allows users to ask about recyclable items and learn how to dispose of waste correctly.
+By providing accessible guidance, the assistant promotes awareness of recycling practices and highlights how individual recycling efforts contribute to Singapore's sustainability goals, aligning with the Green Plan's vision of fostering eco-conscious habits among citizens.

 To encourage widespread participation, the project incorporates a Gamification System, rewarding users for correct recycling practices.
 This incentive-driven approach motivates long-term behavior change and helps build a community committed to responsible waste management.